Javascript is not enabled.

 For many, personalizing the rest of your pages is where the fun really begins.
 Beyond the four basic logs above, you can keep track of, well, anything — a reading list, an exercise routine or progress toward a financial goal.

-Alvarez says the two most common add-ons she sees are gratitude logs and habit trackers, which are detailed grids (like a ledger or hand-drawn spreadsheet) that help you keep track of things like your meals, chores and other daily goals.
+Kim Alvarez, who founded the popular journaling and creativity website Tiny Ray of Sunshine in 2014, says the two most common add-ons she sees are gratitude logs and habit trackers, which are detailed grids (like a ledger or a hand-drawn spreadsheet) that help you keep track of things such as meals, chores and other daily goals.

-Part of that slow-down process also happens as you use your journal over time.
-Dosenbach and Alvarez both note that one of the main benefits of bullet journaling, beyond staying organized on a daily basis, is the way that looking back through an old notebook can help you reflect on how you've been spending your time.
+Another plus?
+Both Mierzwinski and Alvarez note that one of the main benefits of bullet journaling, beyond staying organized on a daily basis, is the way that looking back through an old notebook can help you reflect on how you’ve been spending your time.

 That reflection is intentional.
 It's the goal of another aspect of Carroll's system, called “migration” — the process of periodically taking stock of the tasks you haven't finished, and either rescheduling them or deciding not to pursue them.
 Those choices, Carroll says, can have a big impact over time.